Florence Selina Brooke1

 Colonel Arthur Brooke was born on 13 February 1886.1 He was the son of Sir Harry Vesey Brooke and Patricia Moir-Byres.1 He married Aimée Isabella White, daughter of Richard Charles Brooman White, on 15 July 1913.1 He died on 13 April 1952 at age 66.1

-Colonel Arthur Brooke was decorated with the award of Durbar Medal in 1911.1 He fought in the First World War, where he was severely wounded.1 He gained the rank of Colonel in the service of the Indian Army.1 He held the office of Deputy Lieutenant (D.L.).1 He held the office of Justice of the Peace (J.P.).1
+He was awarded the Durbar Medal in 1911.1 He fought in the First World War, where he was severely wounded.1 He gained the rank of Colonel in the Indian Army.1 He held the office of Deputy Lieutenant (D.L.)1 He held the office of Justice of the Peace (J.P.)1

 Children of Colonel Arthur Brooke and Aimée Isabella White